-The Lisbon warehouse and logistics sector is distributed into 6 zones, as identified on the map.
-The more central zones, namely Lisbon City (Zone 4), Sintra-Cascais (Zone 3) and Loures-Vialonga (Zone 2) are characterised by the supply of smaller sized warehouses and frequently of mix-use spaces.
-The logistics stock is concentrated in the three remaining zones, namely Alverca - Azambuja (Zone 1, which includes two sub-zones), Montijo - Alcochete (Zone 5) and Palmela - Setúbal (Zone 6).
+The Lisbon warehouse and logistics stock is concentrated in eight zones.
+The more central zones, namely Lisbon, Sintra-Cascais, CRIL and Loures-Vialonga are characterised by the supply of smaller sized warehouses and frequently of mix-use spaces, and are those demanded for the last mile logistics.
+The big box logistics stock is concentrated in the four remaining zones, namely Póvoa Sta Iria – Alverca, Carregado - Azambuja, Montijo - Alcochete and Palmela - Setúbal.
 Palmela-Setúbal zone emerged from the installation of the Volkswagen plant (Autoeuropa) at this location in the early 1990’s.
-The prime logistics axis runs along road N3 between Vila Nova da Rainha and Azambuja (within sub-zone 1.B).
-These three logistics zones comprise a stock of 2.4 million sq m, comprised by stand-alone warehouses but also a few logistics parks.
+The prime logistics axis runs along road N3 at Carregado – Azambuja zone.
+These zones comprise a logistics stock of 2.5 million sq m, including stand-alone warehouses but also a few logistics parks.

 PORTO WAREHOUSE AND LOGISTICS MARKET

-The Greater Porto logistics is concentrated in 5 major zones, namely Matosinhos, Airport, Maia, Vila Nova de Gaia and Vila do Conde.
+The Greater Porto logistics stock is concentrated in 7 major zones, namely Matosinhos, Airport, Maia, Vila do Conde, Trofa, Alfena and Vila Nova de Gaia.
 Contrary to Lisbon, in Porto there is a wider spread of logistics warehouses and within mix-use areas.
-The majority of the assets were built-to-suit.

 Hotel Market Overview